 Geographical units for Race: Blocks up to 5 miles, block groups up to 50 miles, then census tracts.

 Geographical unit for Income: census tract

 Note: for the larger distances the total population will exceed that of the US as people who live near multiple facilities (or points)

 are counted once for each facility (or point).

-The Population Sample is all of the people in that radius that have race or income data.
-The population sample for income data can differ significantly from that
+The Population Sample is all of the people in that radius for whom we have data for the relevant variable.
+The population sample for income and poverty data can differ significantly from that

 of race, especially at small radiuses (1 mile and less) due to income requiring a larger geographical unit of analysis.
-Also, the income population sample size may include as
+Also, the income and poverty population sample size may include as

 few as one census tract.
 You can estimate the number of census tracts by dividing the income population sample by 4000.
-Any income population sample size that only includes
+Any income or poverty population sample size that only includes

 several census tracts is subject to a large confidence interval.